What is Upneeq and how is it used?

 Read this Instructions for Use before you start using UPNEEQ and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking to your healthcare provider about your medical condition or your treatment.

-UPNEEQ single patient-use container after removal from its individual foil pouch.
+UPNEEQ single patient-use container after removal from its individual child-resistant foil pouch

 Important Information You Need to Know Before Using UPNEEQ